 Your lararium should hold mementoes of family members, living and dead, as well as sentimental family items.
 It may also hold a statue of Vesta or pictures of the Temple of Vesta.
 Because the ancient temple was dressed in laurel leaves, you may also wish to place greenery, fresh flowers or even a small herb garden that contains a bay plant on your lararium.
 Be sure to create a lararium that you love and that reflects your style and personality.
 It should make you happy whenever you look at it, and should remind you of the things that are most important to you.

 Vesta is symbolized by a flame.
-A pure amber beeswax candle that represents her should be placed on your lararium to receive offerings or libations (see below).
-The glass, white-draped candle you see here is the old Flamma Vesta candle given to the author at the ruins of the temple in 1989.
-Drops of its melted wax are used to create batches of new lineage candles.
+A pure amber beeswax candle that represents her flamma should be placed on your lararium to receive offerings or libations (see below).
+The glass, white-draped candle you see here pays tribute to the white folds of the Vestal Virgins’ stolas.
+The hand-poured smaller candles each contain a wood wick that crackles when it burns – a sound the ancients believed was Vesta speaking.

-An offering of loose salted-flour may be made to the Flamma Vesta at meal-time, as well as during meditation, prayer or times of reflection.
+An offering of loose salted-flour may be made to the flamma at meal-time, as well as during meditation, prayer or times of reflection.
 In antiquity, this offering was sprinkled directly into the sacred fire.

-Although some people still offer directly into the flame, setting the offering in a bowl by your candle provides a cleaner and safer burn (and preserves your candle) as debris cannot build-up.
+Today, it is best to place the offering in a bowl at a safe distance from your candle.
+This provides a cleaner and safer burn (and preserves your candle) as debris cannot build-up.